scribe-org/Scribe-iOS/README.md

   - Example: typing /chosen_command would change the cursor to the preview bar where grammar rules would be queried once return is pressed

+  - Giving users the ability to map grammar queries to their own desired commands might also be helpful

 - Implementation of a verb conjugation command

   - Example 1: typing /fps + chosen_infinitive would query the verb's first person singular conjugation